adeckmyn/maps/README.md

 - A set of simple functions use this iso3166 table for creating a list of countries to map.
 So you can use the 2- or 3-letter ISO code (e.g. as country labels on a map), but also create a list based on the sovereignty.
 Type '?iso.expand' for details.

 ##FIXES
-- as of v3.1, map(...,fill=TRUE) no longer applies thinning.
-This removes small artefacts, but plotting worldHires becomes rather slow.
+- as of v3.1, map(..., fill=TRUE) no longer applies thinning.
+This removes small artefacts, but plotting worldHires becomes rather slow, should you ever want to plot a full world map at such a high resolution.
-- map.text(...,exact=TRUE) now behaves as documented.
+- map.text(..., exact=TRUE) now behaves as documented.
 Previously, the "exact=TRUE" was not passed to the map drawing if add=FALSE.
 To get the old (non-documented) behaviour (plot map with exact=FALSE, write text for exact=TRUE) you should now use 2 commands:
-  * > map(...,exact=FALSE)
+  * > map(..., exact=FALSE)
-  * > map.text(...,exact=TRUE,add=TRUE)
+  * > map.text(..., exact=TRUE, add=TRUE)
 - match.map now works correctly for regions containing ":".
 This was potentially broken due to locale-dependent behaviour of order().
 - 'world2' now has clean boundaries when 'fill=TRUE'.

 ##FALL BACK TO LEGACY WORLD DATABASE
 There are a few mechanisms to use the old 'world' database rather than the updated one, should that be necessary:
 - Using 'database=legacy_world'
-- Calling world.legacy(TRUE) for switching to the old database and world.legacy(FALSE) to switch back on the fly.
 - Setting R_MAP_DATA_LEGACY=TRUE in the environment prior to loading maps
+- Deprecated: Calling world.legacy(TRUE) for switching to the old database and world.legacy(FALSE) to switch back on the fly.

 The last two options should only be used as a *temporary last resource*, to quickly run code that requires the old database without having to edit it.

 Note that the worldHires database from the mapdata package has identical map naming than the legacy world map.
 The only difference is in the resolution of the polylines.
+That high resolution version of the legacy map will remain unchanged.

 Please inform the maintainer of any problem that requires a fallback to the legacy database!